Fisher-Price is reminding its consumers of the recall done in 2019 over the Rock ‘n…

 Steering: 1.4 million Ford Fusion and Lincoln MKZ sedans had a safety defect where loose steering wheel bolts may result in the steering wheel detaching from the steering column.

 Brakes: General Motor recalled 210,000 vehicles this year because the brake lines could trap gas and impede braking performance.
-General Motors said the defect occurred due to the improper processes that take place to improve toughness and reduce friction.
+General Motors said the defect occurred due to improper processes to improve toughness and reduce friction.

 Seat-belts: Ford Motor Co. recalled 2 million trucks this year due to a seat-belt malfunction.
 The seat belts equipped in F-150 trucks between model years 2015 through 2018 could cause smoke or fire when they deploy.

-Airbags: Takata is responsible for the largest auto recall in history due to faulty airbags that could explode and spray shrapnel into the face and body of the driver and passenger.
+Airbags: Takata is responsible for the largest auto recall in history due to faulty airbags that could explode and spray shrapnel into the driver and passenger’s face and body.
 There have been at least 22 deaths associated with the Takata airbag safety defect.
-Roughly, 37 million vehicles are part of the Takata airbag recall.
+Roughly 37 million vehicles are part of the Takata airbag recall.